mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 By the end of this tutorial, you will be able to:

-1. Explain what "hosting" means and the difference between local and remote execution
+1. Explain what "hosting" means and the difference between local hosting (your computer) and cloud hosting (someone else's servers)
 2. Run a REST API server locally and test it with curl and browser tools
 3. Create an interactive web dashboard with Streamlit
 4. Expose a local service to the public internet using Tailscale Funnel